mi55a/magis-simulation-gui/macOsInstructions.md

 ```
 export H=/home/pi -> export H=/Users/yourusername
 ```
-You can run the data simulation or the actual application (when you have access to the Magnetometer)
+You can either:

+Run the data simulation (to test MQTT + data flow with fake data), or

+Launch the GUI with real hardware, once the Magnetometer is connected.

 For the data simulation:
 Execute the macOS-specific script for running the simulation